 At the present time (August, 2016), some interesting things are happening financially.
 I understand there is a connection between finances and certain emotions.
 I have always had big issues with self-worth and feeling totally unsupported emotionally due to repeated judgement, ridicule, blame, and control, among other things in my family life, as well as poor choices I have made.
 My father used to regularly point out that I should have been a doctor and stop wasting my life.
 But instead I pursued things neither of my parents could relate to, especially Divine Truth, about which they became quite abusive in attempting to stop me from pursuing what I believe in.
 Anyway, I have always believed that I didn’t have much money because I didn’t conform to the system, and regularly living below the ‘poverty’ line was part of that choice.

-And I want to invest * in a solar oven company that I have been following for years, pining over their awesome cookers.
+And if there is any money left over, I may even invest * in a solar-oven company that I have been following for years, pining over their awesome cookers.
 This company, called Solar Chef was created by Sam Erwin around 50 years ago.
 I had one of his early ovens but needed to sell it when I left the USA for Australia in 2011.

 [And to finish my original discussion…]

-And as I have extra money, I will keep donating to my favorite good cause, Divine Truth.
+And as long as I can afford to, I will keep donating to my favorite good cause, Divine Truth.

 Note: The ongoing financial reports will eventually be incorporated into an About Me page when I get that page put together, so it an be found more easily.